pedroribeiro89/Exercicios-FFR/README.md

 	Try component interaction and React routers.

 ## Exercise 3
-	Try react hooks(useState and useEffects) to create compoenents.
+	Use react hooks(useState and useEffects) to create compoenents.
 Use axios to create services to use external apis.

 ## Exercise 4
-	Try to use redux to manage global app states by implementing favorite movie list on the last exercise
+	Use redux to manage global app states by implementing favorite movie list on the last exercise

+## Exercise 5
+	Use next to remake exercise3 with SSR, api and @emotion/styled to do css